siddhesh2263/k3-cluster-setup/readme.md

 ### Issues with this setup:

 This setup comes with significant limitations.
-The biggest drawback is the lack of fault tolerance—if the master node goes down, the entire cluster’s state is at risk since SQLite doesn’t support distributed storage.
+The biggest drawback is the lack of fault tolerance - if the master node goes down, the entire cluster’s state is at risk since SQLite doesn’t support distributed storage.
 This setup is best suited for local development or experimentation, not for critical or highly available applications.

 <br>